Category E felonies are the least serious class of felony crimes in Nevada. A conviction is punishable by

 - felony DUI.10

-Even though category E felonies are the least serious class of felonies, some of them may be considered crimes involving moral turpitude (CIMT).
-Aliens convicted of a CIMT risk deportation, which is why non-citizens are advised to retain counsel to attempt to get their charges changed to a non-deportable offense.12
+Even though category E felonies are the least serious class of felonies, some of them are crimes involving moral turpitude (CIMT).
+Aliens who committed a CIMT risk deportation, which is why non-citizens should retain counsel to attempt to reduce their charges to a non-deportable offense.12

 Legal References